mohamedasme-sf4303/Azure-Linux--Documentation-/Documentation.md

     sudo postgresql-setup initdb
     sudo systemctl start postgresql
     sudo systemctl enable postgresql
-**Note:**
-- If you choose local machine postgrSQL,ignore steps 3 and 6.

 **b.
 Setting Up an Azure Database for PostgreSQL**
 To set up a PostgreSQL database on Azure with the desired configurations, follow these detailed steps: